alangudi417/invoice-submission-dashboard/README.md

 The project demonstrates data modeling, DAX calculations, Power Query transformations, and interactive dashboard design using Microsoft Power BI.

+## 💼 Business Problem

+Organizations often submit thousands of invoices through multiple customer portals.
+Without centralized reporting, it is difficult to answer questions such as:

+- How many invoices have been submitted?
+- Which customers receive the highest invoice volume?
+- What is the total invoice value submitted?
+- Which accounts require additional attention?
+- How is submission activity changing over time?

+Before this dashboard, answering these questions required manually reviewing Excel reports and filtering data across multiple files.

 ## 📂 Data Sources
 The dashboard uses CSV files containing invoice submission data.